 WWF Cameroon is recruiting a creative graphic designer to create communication tools for Lobeke National Park to promote tourism in the region.
 The tools, such as brochures and web banners should inform the public about the National Park and attract more tourists to the region.

 - Support the production of a variety of communication tools with direct visual value for current and potential customers (brochures, virtual and printed advertisements, posters)

 - Create digital projects such as web banners, newsletters, and develop a presence on social media

-- Identify training needs and organize trainings for staff to ensure the continuity of production of promotional materials
+- Identify training needs and organize training for staff to ensure the continuity of production of promotional materials

 Essential Academic Qualifications:

-Certification in information technology communications; graphic design; marketing; tourism; or other relevant field
+Certification in information technology communications; graphic design; marketing; tourism; or another relevant field

 Essential Professional Background: